 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 182 students took at least one online class at Cheyney University of Pennsylvania.
-This is a decrease from the 184 students who took online classes the previous year.
+In 2019-2020, 574 students took at least one online class at Cheyney University of Pennsylvania.
+This is an increase from the 213 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|